Freedom of religion: Apostasy in Islam

 In Islam, apostasy is called "ridda" ("turning back") and is considered to be a profound insult to God.
 A person born of Muslim parents that rejects Islam is called a "murtadd fitri" (natural apostate), and a person that converted to Islam and later rejects the religion is called a "murtadd milli" (apostate from the community).

-In Islamic law (Sharia), the consensus view is that a male apostate must be put to death unless he suffers from a mental disorder or converted under duress, for example due to an imminent danger of being killed.
 A female apostate must be either executed, according to Shafi'i, Maliki, and Hanbali schools of Sunni Islamic jurisprudence (fiqh), or imprisoned until she reverts to Islam as advocated by the Sunni Hanafi school and by Shi'a scholars.

 Ideally, the one performing the execution of an apostate must be an imam.
 At the same time, all schools of Islamic jurisprudence agree that any Muslim can kill an apostate without punishment.

 However, while almost all scholars agree about the punishment, many disagree on the allowable time to retract the apostasy.
 S. A. Rahman, a former Chief Justice of Pakistan, argues that there is no indication of the death penalty for apostasy in the Qur'an.